ComparativeGenomicsToolkit/cactus/doc/mc-paper/README.md

 To compare the variant calls by both approaches, we used bcftools [https://doi.org/10.1093/gigascience/giab008] (v1.10.2) to normalize the VCFs (bcftools norm), and compare them (bcftools isec) to mark variant sites where both approaches call a variant, and sites where only one approach does.
 We compared the number of calls in each category, across samples, and for different minimum variant quality thresholds (QUAL field or genotype quality GQ field).

-### Exploration of the variant calls
+### Exploration of the mapping and  variant calls

-The [`fly`](fly) folder contains scripts and commands used to explore the structural variants in the pangenome or genotyped from short reads, mapping statistics, and the small variants called by FreeBayes (see above).
+The [`fly` folder](fly) contains scripts and commands used to explore the structural variants in the pangenome or genotyped from short reads, mapping statistics, and the small variants called by FreeBayes (see above).